 The other side of the 3/4″ T-adapter runs down to a 3/4″ right-angle barb piece that I ran through the floor of the cabinet right next to the one for the air release.
 I, of course, had to drill another 1″ hole here as well.
 Once again the hole was only large enough to slide one end of the right-angle piece through so I attached the hose to the barb in place.

 From the 3/4″ right-angle adapter I attached a 3/4″ braided hose that then followed the 1/2″ hose’s path to the tank where it eventually connected to the larger 3/4″ intake barb that we glued into the tank earlier.
-Again the 3/4″ hose was attached and once the tank was in place we were able to get a perfect length and attach the hose under the sink.
+Again the 3/4″ hose was attached and once the tank was slid into place we were able to get a perfect length and attach the hose under the sink.
 Once everything was in place I used some zip-ties with a screw loop to affix the hoses to the underside of the cabinet.
 One zip-tie every foot.

-The Grey Tank’s Release Valve
+The Grey Tank’s Dump Valve

 I mounted the spigot on the bottom of the camper along the back edge where it extends past the truck bed.
 This is where the shower release valve was mounted before I removed it during the bathroom remodel.
 I had to close the former holes left by the removed bathroom plumbing so I mounted the water spigot to the board I used to close off the space.